Special Warfare Combat Crewmen: War on terror

-Following the September 11 attacks, SWCC deployed throughout the War on Terror, including the War in Afghanistan and Iraq War.
+Following the September 11 attacks, SWCC deployed throughout the war on terror, including the War in Afghanistan and Iraq War.
 SWCC assisted in the security of numerous oil platforms in the Persian Gulf, as well as conducted Visit, Board, Search, and Seizure (VBSS) and reconnaissance operations.
 Some Special Warfare boat operators were attached to SEAL Teams or occasionally with Marine special operations as medics and JTACs.
 Overtime throughout the conflict, some SWCCs were utilized to supplement Navy SEALs on land functioning as their "Engineers" as adept mechanics, gunners, and drivers during convoys or insertion/extraction operations.
-SWCC were intregral in the war on terror, particularly in the Battle of Al Faw (2003), Battle of Umm Qasr, 2013 raid on Barawe and Siege of Marawi.
+SWCC were integral in the war on terror, particularly in the Battle of Al Faw (2003), Battle of Umm Qasr, 2013 raid on Barawe and Siege of Marawi.

 Facing the growing rise of terror groups in the Philippines, the Navy dispatched special boat teams to train and advise Armed Forces of the Philippines and conduct maritime operations against piracy, trafficking, and port/waterway security.
 Some 160 U.S. special operators went on patrol with Filipinos in the jungles of Basilan island, an Abu Sayyaf stronghold.
 In 2002, a MH-47 Chinook helicopter with 10 American operators crashed during a night operation; none survived.
 In 2007, SWCC operated Mark V Special Operations Craft and conducted various maritime interdiction, visit-board-search-and-seizure, and reconnaissance operations.
 Some unconventional tactics and equipment were used, such as canoes with outboard motors, small boats, and jetskis for low-profile collection operations.

-SWCC detachments have participated in nearly every major conflict since then, notably in the Persian Gulf (operations Prime Chance and Earnest Will 1987-88, Operation Snowcap 1987-1995, the U.S. invasion of Panama in 1989-1990, the 1990-1991 Gulf War and the ongoing Global War on Terror, and counter-narcotics operations in South and Central America.
+SWCC detachments have participated in nearly every major conflict since then, notably in the Persian Gulf (operations Prime Chance and Earnest Will 1987–88, Operation Snowcap 1987–1995, the U.S. invasion of Panama in 1989–1990, the 1990-1991 Gulf War and the ongoing global war on terror, and counter-narcotics operations in South and Central America.